3cas/casbot/README.md

 * `TOMMYBOT_TOKEN` - Mecha Tommy's Discord token
 * `DEEPAI_APIKEY` - DeepAI API key used for a feature of CASbot
 * `DEBUG_WEBHOOK` - Debug log webhook URL used by all bots

+This is not perfectly practical for running lots of bots, because every time a change is made, all bots must be restarted.
+But it works for me for the time being, and  that's what counts.